 He looked at me, closed his eyes, and pivoted sharply toward the wardrobe.
 I kicked off my heels, got comfy on the bed and asked curiously, "What are you doing?"

-"Finding you a tee and me a pair of pyjamas."
+"Finding you a t-shirt and me a pair of pyjamas."

 "But I want to sleep like spoons, skin against skin."

 Remus made that growl-y sound again.
 It was adorably wolfish.
-He turned to me, tee in hand.
+He turned to me, shirt in hand.
 "If you don't wear this, I won't be able to sleep."

-I was half asleep when I felt the mattress dip and Remus' body at my back.
+I was half asleep when I felt the mattress dip and Remus's body at my back.
 I stroked the arm he wrapped around me and mumbled, "Baby, you're cold."